Management and Control Plane Security

 • Physically secure the management and data plane networks (for example, locks on the cage doors).

-Many of the Zero-Touch Networking (ZTF) protocols (DHCP, such as ONIE, Controller discovery, and image download) and the OpenFlow protocol are not authenticated.
+Many of the Zero-Touch Networking (ZTF) protocols (DHCP, Controller discovery, and image download) and the OpenFlow protocol are not authenticated.
 They are subject to spoofing in an untrusted network.
 The following are best practices regarding securing the control plane within the switched fabric.

 • The control plane network is “Layer 2 trusted,” meaning the attacker cannot spoof Layer 2 messages on the control network.
 In practice, this means the control plane network should be an isolated VLAN, ideally containing only the Controller and switches.